How to Stop Seeking Validation and Start Living Life on Your Own Terms

 But there is a deeper cost than the missed opportunity.
 It is what waiting does to your belief in yourself.
 Because every time you don’t act — every time you choose the waiting room over the door — some quiet part of you registers it.
 Not dramatically.
 Just a small, steady accumulation of evidence that you are someone who almost does things.
 Someone who prepares beautifully and executes rarely.
 Someone whose potential has an expiration date that keeps getting extended but never quite arrived.

 The waiting room is comfortable.
 That’s why it’s dangerous.
 It feels responsible.
 It feels like patience.
 It feels like wisdom.
-And it is slowly, quietly, stealing the life that was always meant to be yours.
+And it is slowly, without ever announcing itself, stealing the life that was always meant to be yours.

 No one who built something that mattered waited until they felt ready.
 Read that again.